andriastheI/FreeBomber/README.md

 The game includes:
 - Multiple levels with increasing difficulty
-- Dynamic enemies with smart AI (some react to player proximity)
+- Dynamic enemies with smart movement (some react to player proximity)
 - Bomb logic with explosion propagation
 - cheat-code support
 - A high score tracking system and user scoreboard